-My Refuge House restores survivors of commercial sexual exploitation (CSE) and abuse.
+My Refuge House restores survivors of online sexual exploitation of children (OSEC), commercial sexual exploitation (CSE) and abuse.

 My Refuge House is dedicated to providing the best comprehensive and therapeutic care so that each girl can stand on her own.
 We believe a loving and caring atmosphere is the foundation for any healing environment.
 There is a family-like environment between staff and girls that draws upon Filipino culture through family meetings, outings, and activities.
 Since 2008, we have provided long-term aftercare for over 40 survivors as they reclaim their lives.
 In 2015, we added another home to increase long-term capacity, created a transition program for our older girls, and began a community outreach program focused on prevention and advocacy.